j4321/juliette.monsel/source/Research.rst

 - *Non-geometric pumping effects on the performance of interacting quantum-dot heat engines* -- `Eur.
 Phys.
 J. Spec.
 Top.
 232, 3267–3272 (2023) <https://arxiv.org/abs/2303.15420>`_

 We also use fermionic duality at the jump operator level to explore the stochastic thermodynamics of such kind of systems.

+*Mpemba effect*

+We explore the Mpemba effect, an anomalous relaxation effect where the system relaxes faster from a state farther from equilibrium than from another state, closer to equilibrium, in a quantum dot weakly coupled to a single bath.
+We investigate in particular the role of the electron-electron interaction, which has an important impact on the relaxation rates involved in this effect.

+- *Role of electron-electron interaction in the Mpemba effect in quantum dots* -- `arXiv:2410.02546 <https://arxiv.org/abs/2303.15420>`_

 *Capacitively coupled quantum dots*